overwolf/overwolf.github.io/docs/api/overwolf-settings-hotkeys.md

 > Assign global hotkey for the current extension, OR, if a gameId is specified, assign/unassign a dedicated hotkey.

+#### Notes
-**Note: you can assign only hotkeys that pre-defined in your manifest.**
+* You can assign only hotkeys that pre-defined in your manifest.
+* Currently **you can't assign a global hotkey through the API**, only through the manifest.
+We will fix that very soon.

 Parameter     | Type                  | Description                                                             |
 ------------- | ----------------------| ----------------------------------------------------------------------- |